middlebear/jekyll-theme-editorial/README.md

   projects:                 # find/put projects in `\_projects`
     output:         true
 ```
+Now we have three entries&mdash;one each for people, pages, and projects&mdash;under the `collections` key in our `_config.yml` file.

 #### Project page defaults
 Let's add in the relevant page defaults to the `_config.yml` file under the `defaults` key we defined earlier: